In a game full of several highlight-reel plays, all anyone would talk about Monday was an early touchdown-saving tackle by running back Ezra Vaoifi.

 “The way we're playing right now is crazy – amazing.
 It doesn't feel real,” said Iloilo, who had multiple tackles behind the line of scrimmage for the second week in a row.
 “When you play next to a guy you'd die for, this is the type of football you play.

-Page 2 of 2 - “I'd die for any one of my brothers on this team.
+“I'd die for any one of my brothers on this team.
 We're a family, and family members never let each other down.
 Look at what Ezra did, saving that touchdown.
 That inspired the defense to force that fumble.
 We feed off each other out there.”

 The final Fort Osage score came on Richardson's 44-yard return of a Julius Sebastiano pass in the third period.
 Schwartz played all reserves in the fourth period with the running clock.

 Vaoifi kept his streak alive of rushing for 100-plus yards in each game this season by carrying the ball 30 times for 130 tough yards and two scores.
 He added the 25-yard screen pass for a score and a two-point conversion.